Andresargote/midoctor/README.md

 ## How to make a commit

-Use the command `npm run commit` to make a commit.
+Use the command `git commit` to make a commit.
 This will open a prompt to write a commit message.